Brijbhuva/Gendermag_webpage/README.md

 ## What is the GenderMag Recorder's Assistant?

-The GenderMag Recorder’s Assistant is one tool to identify gender-inclusiveness issues in software.
+The GenderMag Recorder’s Assistant is a tool to identify gender-inclusiveness issues in software.
 [GenderMag](http://gendermag.org/) is a process you can use to find gender biases in user-facing software that you are designing/building.
 The GenderMag Recorder’s Assistant semi-automates using this process.
 It is easy to use and can be used by software engineers to management to usability experts.

 If you want to help make software gender-inclusive, one way is to contribute to the GenderMag Recorder’s Assistant.